 - MLAs are involved in the Presidential election, but they have no role in President’s impeachment.
 President’s impeachment resolution requires a special majority of both houses of the parliament to pass.

-Powers of Indian President
+Powers of the President of India

 - Executive or Appointment powers